Skip to main content

 }

-2. StackTrace: An object containing the record of the call stack at the point the exception was thrown.
+• Second parameter (s): An optional StackTrace object representing the execution call stack at the exact point the exception was thrown.

 try {